Park at a Glance

 For those who prefer something a little less strenuous, neighboring Bakonzo villages offer nature walks, homestead visits home cultural performances and accommodation, including home-cooked local cuisine.

 The different habitats generate a great diversity of species of rare plants and animals listed on the IUCN Red List.
-They include 70 mammals and over 217 species of birds including 19 Albertine rift endemics like Rwenzori turaco, Rwenzori nigh jar.
+They include 70 mammals and over 217 species of birds including 19 Albertine rift endemics like Rwenzori Turaco, Rwenzori night jar.
 Any specialist birder and nature enthusiast watcher out there must visit this park for rare sightings.

-There are extensive trails such as the central circuit that give access to the summit glaciers with good hut accommodations.
+There are extensive trails such as the Central Circuit Trail that give access to the summit glaciers with good hut accommodations.
 Plan your trekking expedition in advance and come prepared with technical logistics you need.

-There are a variety of activities ranging from short day hikes to 12 days including natural walks, hiking, bird watching and the memorable cultural encounters of the indigenous forest tribes of Bakonzo and BaTwa village visits featuring their myth of deity god, traditional cuisine, dance performances and storytelling, crafts
+There are a variety of Rwenzori treks ranging from short day hikes to 12 Days including natural walks, hiking, bird watching and the memorable cultural encounters of the indigenous forest tribes of Bakonzo and BaTwa village visits featuring their myth of deity god, traditional cuisine, dance performances and storytelling, crafts

 Located in western Uganda on border with DRC, the 437 km journey from Kampala to Kasese town approximately takes 7-8 hours drive.
 Spend a night in Kasese the nearest town with affordable lodges, guest houses and camping opportunities make it a backpacker’s dream destination.